Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 # Document Intelligence to Content Understanding Migration Tool (Python)

 Welcome!
 We've created this tool to help convert your Document Intelligence (DI) datasets to Content Understanding (CU) **Preview.2** 2025-05-01-preview format, as seen in AI Foundry.
 The following DI versions are supported:
-- Custom Document DI 3.1 GA (2023-07-31) to DI 4.0 GA (2024-11-30) (seen in Document Intelligence Studio) --> DI-version = neural
+- Custom Extraction Model DI 3.1 GA (2023-07-31) to DI 4.0 GA (2024-11-30) (seen in Document Intelligence Studio) --> DI-version = neural
-- Custom Document 4.0 Preview (2024-07-31-preview) (seen in AI Foundry's Document Field Extraction) --> DI-version = generative
+- Document Field Extraction Model 4.0 Preview (2024-07-31-preview) (seen in AI Foundry/AI Services/Vision + Document/Document Field Extraction) --> DI-version = generative

 To help you identify which version of Document Intelligence your dataset is in, please consult the sample documents provided under this folder to determine which format matches that of yours.
 Additionally, you can also identify the version through your DI project's UX as well.
-For instance, Custom Document DI 3.1/4.0 GA is a part of Document Intelligence Studio (i.e., https://documentintelligence.ai.azure.com/studio) and Custom Document DI 4.0 Preview is only available on Azure AI Foundry as a preview service (i.e., https://ai.azure.com/explore/aiservices/vision/document/extraction).
+For instance, Custom Extraction DI 3.1/4.0 GA is a part of Document Intelligence Studio (i.e., https://documentintelligence.ai.azure.com/studio) and Document Field Extraction DI 4.0 Preview is only available on Azure AI Foundry as a preview service (i.e., https://ai.azure.com/explore/aiservices/vision/document/extraction).

 For migration from these DI versions to Content Understanding Preview.2, this tool first needs to convert the DI dataset to a CU compatible format.
 Once converted, you have the option to create a Content Understanding Analyzer, which will be trained on the converted CU dataset.
 Additionally, you can further test this model to ensure its quality.